skatejs/skatejs/README.md

 - v0 (slow, but complete): https://github.com/WebComponents/webcomponentsjs
 - v1 (partial support, built for speed and virtual DOM integration, see README: https://github.com/skatejs/named-slots/

+As with the Custom Elements polyfills, Skate will always prefer a native implementation over a polyfill.
+If native v0 support was detected with v1 support through a polyfill, Skate will use v0.
+If v0 and v1 are supported natively Skate will use v1.

 Without native support and if you do not supply a Shadow DOM polyfill, any components that have a `render()` function may cause issues integrating with React and other virtual DOM-based libraries (such as Skate itself) because the shadow DOM hides changes that are made to the components during `render()`.
 If no Shadow DOM support is available, your component renders directly to the host element rather than to the shadow root.
 This means your component will work fine on its own, but may fail when composed into other libraries.

 ## Documentation